Mussse97/My_IOT_project_1DT305/README.md

 ![image](https://github.com/Mussse97/My_IOT_project_1DT305/assets/89797827/eba11533-51d2-452a-bdbf-5d4a931c285f)

-Now the you have eveything needed on the computer, next step is 1.
-Firmware update
+Now the you have eveything needed on the computer, next step is Firmware update

-Firmware update
+<h1>Firmware update </h1>

 Download and update the board micropython firmware, this is done so that the pico understand python.